planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/workspace.rst

 #.
 Click on the :guilabel:`Workspaces` link on the left column, under :guilabel:`Data`.

    .. figure:: img/workspace_link.png
-      :align: center

-      *Click to go to the Workspaces page*
+      Click to go to the Workspaces page

 #.
 Click the :guilabel:`Add new workspace` link at the top center of the page.

    .. figure:: img/workspace_page.png
-      :align: center

-      *Workspaces page*
+      Workspaces page

 #.
 A workspace is comprised of a **Name** (also sometimes known as a "namespace prefix"), represented by a few characters, and a **Namespace URI**.
 These two fields must uniquely identify the workspace.
 Fill in the following information: